iamsheyi/ELK-STACK-PROJECT/README.md

 	Run the command "service metricbeat start" to start the filebeat service

+d.
 Run the command "ansible-playbook /etc/ansible/metricbeat/metricbeat-playbook.yml" to deploy the filebeat to DVWA-VM1 and DVWA-VM2

 4. Verifying Installation and Playbook